- How is melanoma skin cancer treated?

 This drug is given as an intravenous (IV) infusion, usually once every 3 weeks for 4 treatments.
-In patients with melanomas that can’t be removed by surgery or that have spread to other parts of the body, it has been shown to help people live an average of several months longer, although it does not cure the melanoma.
+In patients with melanomas that can’t be removed by surgery or that have spread to other parts of the body, this drug has been shown to help people live an average of several months longer, although it does not cure the melanoma.
 Doctors are now studying its use for earlier-stage melanomas as well.

 These immune-related side effects most often occur during treatment, but some have been reported up to a few months after treatment has finished.
-It is very important to report any new side effects to your health care team promptly.
+It’s very important to report any new side effects to your health care team promptly.
 If serious side effects do occur, treatment may need to be stopped and you may get high doses of corticosteroids to suppress your immune system.

 Cytokines for advanced melanoma

 Cytokines are proteins in the body that boost the immune system in a general way.
-Man-made versions of cytokines, such as interferon-alpha and interleukin-2 (IL-2), are sometimes used in patients with melanoma.
+Man-made versions of cytokines, such as interferon-alfa and interleukin-2 (IL-2), are sometimes used in patients with melanoma.
 They are given as intravenous (IV) infusions, at least at first.
 Some patients or caregivers may be able to learn how to give injections under the skin at home.
 Both drugs can help shrink advanced (stage III and IV) melanomas in about 10% to 20% of patients when used alone.
 These drugs may also be given along with chemotherapy drugs (known as biochemotherapy) for stage IV melanoma.

 Side effects of cytokine therapy may include flu-like symptoms such as fever, chills, aches, severe tiredness, drowsiness, and low blood cell counts.
 Interleukin-2, particularly in high doses, can cause fluid to build up in the body so that the person swells up and can feel quite sick.
 Because of this and other possible serious side effects, high-dose IL-2 is given only in centers that have experience with this type of treatment.

-Interferon-alpha as adjuvant therapy
+Interferon-alfa as adjuvant therapy

-High doses must be used for the interferon to be effective.
-But many patients cannot tolerate the side effects of high-dose therapy.
+High doses must be used for the interferon to be effective, but many patients cannot tolerate the side effects of high-dose therapy.
 These can include fever, chills, aches, depression, severe tiredness, and effects on the heart and liver.
 Patients getting this drug need to be closely watched by a doctor who is experienced with this treatment.

-When deciding whether to use adjuvant therapy, patients and their doctors should take into account the potential benefits and side effects of this treatment.
+When deciding whether to use adjuvant interferon therapy, patients and their doctors should take into account the potential benefits and side effects of this treatment.